Learning to Downsample for Segmentation of Ultra-High Resolution Images: Appendix

 \subsection{Datasets}

-In this work, we verified our method on three segmentation datasets: DeepGlobe aerial scenes segmentation dataset \cite{DeepGlobe18}, CityScape urban scenes segmentation dataset \cite{cordts2016cityscapes} and PCa-Histo medical histopathological segmentation dataset.
+In this work, we verified our method on three segmentation datasets: DeepGlobe aerial scenes segmentation dataset \citep{DeepGlobe18}, Cityscapes urban scenes segmentation dataset \citep{cordts2016cityscapes} and PCa-Histo medical histopathological segmentation dataset.

-The \textbf{DeepGlobe \cite{DeepGlobe18}} dataset has 803 high-resolution ($2448\times2448$ pixels) images of aerial scenes.
+The \textbf{DeepGlobe \citep{DeepGlobe18}} dataset has 803 high-resolution ($2448\times2448$ pixels) images of aerial scenes.
 There are 7 classes of dense annotations, 6 classes among them are used for training and evaluation according to \cite{DeepGlobe18}.
-We randomly split the dataset into train, validate and test with 455, 207, and 142 images respectively.
+We randomly split the dataset into the train, validate and test with 455, 207, and 142 images respectively.

-The \textbf{CityScape \cite{cordts2016cityscapes}} dataset contains 5000 high-resolution ($2048\times1024$ pixels) urban scenes images collected across 27 European Cities.
+The \textbf{Cityscapes \citep{cordts2016cityscapes}} dataset contains 5000 high-resolution ($2048\times1024$ pixels) urban scenes images collected across 27 European Cities.
 The finely-annotated images contain 30 classes, and 19 classes among them are used for training and evaluation according to \cite{cordts2016cityscapes}.
-The 5000 images from the CityScape are divided into 2975/500/1525 images for training, validation and testing.
+The 5000 images from the Cityscapes are divided into 2975/500/1525 images for training, validation and testing.